 Free talks to schools and youth groups

-Blue Cross offers a national programme of free talks teaching the importance of responsible pet ownership to children aged 3-12.
+Blue Cross offers a national programme of free talks teaching the importance of responsible pet ownership to young people.
 Our talks are not a fundraising initiative but are part of our programme of information, education and investment for the future of animal welfare.

-Our speakers are DBS-checked Blue Cross volunteers who have undertaken a training programme and are practised in speaking to children of all ages.
-Speakers encourage interaction by using age-appropriate resources to help bring the message of Blue Cross to life.
-Some volunteers may be accompanied by their temperament-tested dog if required and available.
+Our speakers are DBS-checked Blue Cross volunteers who have undertaken a training programme and are practised in speaking to young people of all ages.
+Speakers encourage interaction by using age appropriate resources to help bring the message of Blue Cross to life.

 Download our children's risk assessment documentation to ensure safety around animals during our education talks.